DV

 Strategy & risk

-HDV tracks Morningstar Dividend Yield Focus Index with a dividend income approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.
-Beta is 0.33 for HDV and 0.59 for SCHD, indicating HDV is less volatile relative to the market.
+HDV tracks Morningstar Dividend Yield Focus Index, while SCHD tracks Dow Jones U.S. Dividend 100 Index.
+Beta is 0.3 for HDV and 0.56 for SCHD, making HDV the less volatile of the two by this measure.

 Fund details